Mediterranean Plam Tree information

 Mediterranean palm tree Information

 It is an evergreen tree, so it has good year-round color.
-Excellent around ponds or pools and drought tolerant once established.
+Excellent around ponds or pools and drought-tolerant once established.
 Very hardy palm tree.
-It can actually do quite well in a large container but will require more water during the sweltering summer season.
+It can actually do quite well in a large container, but it will require more water during the sweltering summer season.

 This palm tree will do very well in the Desert Southwest.
 The fronds will stay green year-round giving it a much more eye-pleasing look during the cold season.
 Be sure to follow a regular watering schedule when first planted.
 This will help establish a deep, extensive root system.
 Watering can be reduced after establishment.